Aadil-Faheem/SoulBox/README.md

   You can also input a website name and get its IP History of IP searched can also be seen by History Button

+  - **Game Of Life**:
+  Start and stop the simulation
+  Adjust the grid size
+  Change Pattern
+  Change Interval
+  Watch the evolution of the grid step-by-step or in continuous mode

   <br>